VacationReady/corenz-frontend/CALCULATOR_DISCARD_DIALOG_FIX.md

 ## Problem
 When clicking the "Calculate" button in the Holiday Entitlement Calculator modal, the "Discard unsaved changes?" dialog would appear incorrectly.
 After clicking "Continue Editing", any subsequent clicks would continue to trigger the discard dialog.

-## Root Cause
+## Root Cause Analysis
-The issue was caused by event bubbling and improper event handling in the calculator modal buttons.
-The buttons were:
+The issue was caused by multiple factors:

-1. Not preventing default form submission behavior
-2. Not stopping event propagation to parent elements
-3. Missing explicit `type="button"` attributes
-4. Using complex modal close handlers that could interfere with the main form
+1. **Event Bubbling**: Calculator modal buttons were not preventing event propagation
+2. **Modal Interference**: The calculator modal was triggering the main modal's close handlers
+3. **Defensive Handling Missing**: Main modal was responding to close events even when calculator was open

 ## Solution
-Applied the following fixes to the calculator modal buttons:
+Applied comprehensive fixes to isolate the calculator modal from the main form:

-### 1. Added Proper Event Handling
+### 1. Enhanced Button Event Handling
 ```typescript
 onClick={(e) => {
   e.preventDefault();